stleary/stars-at-night/readme.txt

 to clear on the next page display.
 Webmasters are cautioned not to leave this parameter always set, or heavens-above.com may stop servicing your requests.
 I think this may happen after about 20 requests in a given day, from a given webpage, and I think it lasts for 1 day.

+= What is the suppressDegrees parameter for? =
+The degree symbol (°) is rendered in the browser with the escape sequence " &deg;".
+Currently, it only appears in the ISS table and the Iridium Flare table.
+It may not display correctly if you are using an incompatible font or don't have UTF-8 character encoding enabled on your webpage.
+If you can't get it to display right, it can be omitted from the table contents by setting this parameter to true.

 = Can you provide more astronomical data and images? =